manticoresoftware/openapi/README.md

 Right now only added for javascript and python.
 There's a manticore service that can be used (use `manticoresearch-manticore` as hostname).

 CI jobs run for each client only if a change was made in their folder.

+## Pushing to github repositories

+The current setup is making use of git subtrees to push the output folders with code to individual github repositories - so it's  a one-way thing.

+Adding a new push for a language:

+- create the repository on github, add a dummy readme

+- back on this repository do `git remote  add manticoresearch-XXX git@github.com:manticoresoftware/manticoresearch-XXX.git`

+- the `manticoresearch-XXX` must not exists in `out` folder - if it's the case deleted (and commit)

+- `git subtree add --prefix=out/manticoresearch-XXX/ manticoresearch-XXX master`

+- you can not use `build.sh` script to write in the `out/manticoresearch-XXX` folder (careful as some early outputs are in `manticore-XXX` format)

+Pushing is made during CI using
+`git subtree push --prefix=out/manticoresearch-XXX https://$GITHUB_USERNAME:$GITHUB_TOKEN@github.com/manticoresoftware/manticoresearch-XXX.git master`

+Pushing is made only if there's a change in `manticoresearch-XXX` folder.